 What I Eat: Breakfast

-I actually wrote an entire post about this a few weeks ago!
-You can read it HERE.
 One of the best discoveries I made about a year ago was Catalina Crunch Cereal!
-Most cereals that are gluten-free (I’m looking at you Chex!) are deficient in nutrition, high in carbs, and low in protein.
-If I eat them, I get sleepy within 30 minutes (haha) and hungry again in about an hour!
+Most cereals that are gluten-free (I’m looking at you Chex! 👀) are deficient in nutrition, high in carbs, and low in protein.
+If I eat them, I get sleepy within 30 minutes 😴 and hungry again in about an hour!

-Last year, I discovered Catalina Crunch cereals, and they have been the best discovery!
-They’re gluten free, have zero sugar, are free of nuts, soy, and lactose, and have up to 10g plant-based protein, 6g fiber, and only 5g net carbs!
-They’re kind of expensive, but because they’re so high in fiber and protein, the serving size is only 1/2 cup, so one bag lasts forever!
-My favorite flavors are Cinnamon Toast and Maple Waffle.
+Catalina Crunch Cereals are gluten-free, have zero sugar, are free of nuts, soy, and lactose, are keto-friendly, vegan friendly, and non-GMO.
+They have up to 10g plant-based protein, 6g fiber, and only 5g net carbs!
+They’re expensive, but because they’re so high in fiber and protein, the serving size is only 1/2 cup, so one bag lasts forever!
+As I told you above, my favorite flavors are Maple Waffle and Cinnamon Toast.
 (You can see all of the flavors HERE.)

 I also love a good smoothie!
-I shared my recipe in THIS post.
+I shared my recipe in THIS Instagram REEL.

 What I Eat: Lunch

-During the past few weeks, Bob and I have headed to Chicken Salad Chick once a week, where I order a Quick Chick pack of their Classic Carol chicken salad, which lasts me four or five days!
-I either eat it with a fork or put it on crackers with (You guessed it!) a bowl of berries on the side.
+Bob and I also love Chicken Salad Chick, and go about once a week.
+When I’m there, I order a Quick Chick pack of their Classic Carol chicken salad, which lasts me four or five days!
+I either eat it with a fork or put it on bread with (You guessed it!) a bowl of berries on the side.